rinku-chauhan/devops-assignment/README.md

-# Linux & Web Server
+# Linux and Web Server

 ## Overview
 This project demonstrates system monitoring, user management, and automated backup configuration using Linux in a WSL environment.